Ladakh Scouts: Units

 The regiment currently consists of 5 battalions, with support personnel affiliated to other arms of the Indian army seconded in on rotation.

 Recent Engagements

 Indo-Pakistani Wars of 1965 and 1971

 Units of the regiment have been deployed in combat in every major Indian operation since the Indo-Pakistan War of 1965.
 The Scouts also received battle honours in the undeclared western theatre of the Indo-Pakistan War of 1971 which led to the independence of East Pakistan.

 Operation Meghdoot

-Units of the Ladakh Scouts were deployed with 3rd Kumaon regiment to capture the Siachen Glacier in April 1984, as a part of Operation Meghdoot.